Metrix-Labs/metrix/docs/docs/docs/01-core/admin/01-ee/01-review-workflows.md

 #### strapi_workflows

 This content type stores the workflow information and is responsible for holding all the information about stages and their order.
-In MVP, only one workflow is stored inside the Strapi database.
+In MVP, only one workflow is stored inside the Metrix database.

 #### strapi_workflows_stages